trustdan/zola.386/content/about.md

 draft = false
 slug = "about"

+[taxonomies]
+categories = ["about"]

+tags = ["robotics", "battle", "field-day", "analytics", "joint-forces", "capture-the-flag", "hacking", "university", "academies", "racing-leagues", "industry", "innovators", "fun"]

 +++

-## The Dronecon Hackathon is a multi-day scrappathon.
+## The Dronecon Hackathon is a multi-day scrappathon

-## Innovators will gather to change the way we see the sky.
+## Innovators will gather to change the way we see the sky

 \